Image shows pastel plastic doctor's tools laying flat

 Before we get to the different options, here are some things to consider when comparing them:

-• Availability — Which plans can you currently enroll in?
+• Availability: Which plans can you currently enroll in?
 Which ones would you have to wait to reopen?
 Sometimes you are enrolling because your life situation has changed (also known as a qualifying life event), which might give you permission to get on a plan that isn’t currently open.

-• Coverage — Different plans offer different coverage for health care services.
+• Coverage: Different plans offer different coverage for health care services.
 You’ll want to consider coverage for preventative care, primary care, specialist visits, hospitalization, surgery, prescriptions, behavioral health, labs and x-rays.

-• Cost — Different plans have different pricing models.
+• Cost: Different plans have different pricing models.
 The major components of cost are your premium (monthly/quarterly/yearly/semesterly bill), your deductible (amount you pay before insurance starts taking effect), coinsurance or copayment costs (the amount you pay at the time of service), and your out-of-pocket maximum (the most you’ll ever have to pay in a year for medical charges).

-• Accessibility — Another consideration is the way that your plan defines your network.
+• Accessibility: Another consideration is the way that your plan defines your network.
 Is it local or nationwide?
 Are there consequences for going out of network?
 Is the network of providers extensive or limited?
 Does the plan cover you while traveling abroad?

 Now let’s talk options.
 As an ASU student, you have a few exclusive programs to consider, on top of all the ones that are publicly available.

-ASU Aetna student health insurance
+ASU student health insurance (United Healthcare Student Resources)

 This plan is available to ASU undergraduate and graduate students who meet eligibility requirements.
 It is Affordable Care Act compliant, which on top of other requirements, means that pre-existing conditions are covered.
 Students on this plan receive their primary care through ASU Health Services and ASU Counseling on campus.
 This comprehensive plan features low premiums, copays, deductibles and out-of-pocket costs, making it student-friendly and competitive with many of the Marketplace options on healthcare.gov.
 This plan has three enrollment periods throughout the year (the first two weeks of each fall, spring, and summer semester).